Irys-xyz/Irys-docs/pages/developer-docs/cli/installation.md

 description: Install using npm, optionally sudo.
 ---

-# Installation & Setup
+# Installation

 Install using npm with the -g global flag.
-Depending on your unique setup and configuration, you may need to use the sudo command.
+Depending on your setup, you may need to use the sudo command.

 ```console
 npm i -g @irys/client
 sudo npm i -g @irys/client
 ```

-TODO: Double check these once we release